ejsadiarin/lscs-backend-questions-api/README.md

   - user: `useradmin`
   - password: `pass`
 - copy and paste the connection string (database URI) to `.env` file
-- then start server: `npm run dev` and request to `http://localhost/3069/`
+- then install deps and start server: `npm i && npm run dev` and request to `http://localhost/3069/`

 **NOTE: if you want to change any of the configs above, then also change the values in the `.env` file**